-There are a small selection of books are available on the Main Floor.
+A small selection of books is also available on the Main Floor.

-Check the Children’s Program calendar to preview weekly themes.
+Check the Children’s Program calendars to preview weekly Summer programming.

 We appreciate each and every donation and all of your kind words.
 You may mail in your donations or… Donate online… We want to make it as easy and quick as we can for you to donate during your busy day to day schedule!

 The Bixby Library has a pass to the Birds of Vermont Museum in Huntington, Vermont from May 1st to October 31, 2014.
 Free admission for one immediate family.
 Use of the Library Family Pass is limited to once per season, per immediate family and is not valid for special events.
 Two day checkout and must be returned by closing time on the second day.

 The ECHO at Leahy Center for Lake Champlain Library Pass is available now through March 31, 2015 to all our registered patrons.
 The pass admits up to 2 adults and 3 youth for $4.00 each.
 This may not apply to all exhibits.